BDC Hamburger Icon

 What is night shift differential pay?

 Night shift differential pay — also called night differential — is an increase in an employee’s pay rate during second or third shifts.
-You can pay the employees working these shifts an additional flat rate per hour or an additional percentage based on their wages.
+You can pay the employees working the shifts an additional flat rate per hour or an additional percentage based on their wages.

 FYIDid you know

-Differential pay can also be applied to full- and part-time employees who work weekend, holiday and on-call shifts or those who work in hazardous conditions.
+Differential pay can also be applied to full- and part-time employees who work weekend, holiday and on-call shifts, or those who work in hazardous conditions.

 How do you calculate night shift differential pay?